ap-csp-whs-2024-2025/intro-assignment-HobieTheThird/README.md

 ## About Me
 Answer the questions below
 * Something interesting about me is "and im a creep"
-* Ask Mr. Vu anything:
+* Ask Mr. Vu anything: di an gio o ben con ko?
-* List your sports and extracurriculars you participate in
+* List your sports and extracurriculars you participate in literally poker